When Food is Your Mother is now available as a home study course. Learn more below. Course tuition is $250 USD.

-Above and beyond the group support, nurturing, and teachings that can help you make sense of your relationship with food, we also want you to be nourished by how we 'hold' your process.
+In addition to teachings that help you make sense of your relationship with food, this course also encourages you to trust your process.

 It's a beautiful irony that this acceptance is often what we need in order to feel safe to grow.

 Healing is a beautiful Mystery, and we invite you to lean into Her.
 It's a relief to soften the urgency to 'fix' yourself and the pressure of feeling like it's all on your shoulders.